Jackie LaVine

-Jacqueline Carol LaVine (born October 4, 1929) is an American former competition swimmer and Olympic medalist.
+Jacqueline Carol LaVine (October 4, 1929 – October 21, 2022) was an American competition swimmer and Olympic medalist.

+Jacqueline Carol LaVine was born into a family with nine other siblings on October 4, 1929 in Evergreen Park, in Maywood, Illinois to John and Laura (Snyder) LaVine.
+She learned to swim at 5, and began to receive formal training at 16 at Chicago's Town Club Swimming team.
+She attended Morgan Park High School, and though she had started as a diver, she switched to swimming after a diving injury.
+Training under the Town Club's Head Coach Walter Schlueter, she quickly gained recognition as a talented sprinter, excelling in short and mid-range freestyle swimming events.
+Achieving early, in 1946 she placed second in the Junior Central AAU 50-yard swim, and captured a first at the Junior Central AAU 220-yard swim.

+1951 Pan Am Games

 LaVine won her first medal in international competition, a gold, at the 1951 Pan American Games in Buenos Aires, Argentina.
 She was a member of the winning U.S. team in the women's 4×100-meter freestyle relay which included teammates Carolyn Green, Betty Mullen and Sharon Geary.
 Individually, she also won a silver medal for her second-place finish in the women's 100-meter freestyle.

+Olympics

+In 1948, she had a fifth place finish in the 100m freestyle at the U.S. Olympic Trial finals in Detroit, Michigan, and travelled to London as an alternate to the relay team.
+She was unable to compete in the 1948 London Summer Olympics, however.

-One year later, LaVine represented the United States at the 1952 Summer Olympics in Helsinki, Finland.
+LaVine represented the United States at the 1952 Summer Olympics in Helsinki, Finland.
 She received a bronze medal as a member of the third-place U.S. team in women's 4×100-meter freestyle relay, together with American teammates Marilee Stepan, Jody Alderson and Evelyn Kawamoto.

+LaVine died on October 21, 2022, at the age of 93.